lw1995/quill-video-image-module/README.md

   import {
     ImageExtend,
     QuillWatch
-  } from 'quill-video-image-module/quill-image-module';
+  } from 'quill-video-image-module';
   import {
     VideoExtend,
     QuillVideoWatch
-  } from 'quill-video-image-module/quill-video-module'
+  } from 'quill-video-image-module'

   import ImageResize from 'quill-image-resize-module'